Spring Theme and Centers for Preschoolers

 Spring Math Puzzles

-These FREE activities will encourage your preschoolers to practice their number sequences and to put together the different puzzles.
+These FREE activities will encourage your preschoolers to practice their number sequences and put together the different puzzles.
 This freebie includes ten puzzles with beautiful and real Spring pictures, using different number sequences.
 You can get your free printable below.

 Spring Math Puzzle